Orion Pictures: 1991–1995: Bankruptcy

 The Silence of the Lambs swept all five major Academy Awards; however, a majority of key executives, as well as the talent they had deals with, had left the studio.
 Hollywood observers had doubts that Orion would be resurrected to its former glory.

+In May 1992, it was reported that Pleskow was resigning from Orion on July 1 of that year. stating in the New York Times: "There is little for me to do at this point".

 On November 5, 1992, Orion reemerged from bankruptcy.
 Its reorganization plan would allow for Orion to continue producing and releasing films, but financing for the features would be provided by outside sources, with the studio purchasing the distribution rights to them after their completion.

 Orion's bankruptcy also delayed the release of many films the studio had produced or acquired, among them: Love Field (1992), RoboCop 3 (1993), The Dark Half (1993), Blue Sky (1994), Car 54, Where Are You?
 (1994), Clifford (1994), The Favor (1994), and There Goes My Baby (1994).
 Orion started releasing these films after their reorganization.
 Blue Sky won star Jessica Lange an Academy Award for Best Actress in 1995.

+In August 1994, Orion Home Video partnered with Streamline Pictures in distributing the latter's licensed anime video titles to general retailers, which animation historian Fred Patten considered a major development in anime's growing popularity in American pop culture.

 1995–1997: Metromedia International Group

-In November 1995, Orion, two other companies controlled by Kluge, and film and TV house MCEG Sterling (producer of the Look Who's Talking series) were merged to form the Metromedia International Group.
+In November 1995, Orion, two other companies controlled by Kluge, and film and television house MCEG Sterling (producer of the Look Who's Talking series) were merged to form the Metromedia International Group.
 Few of the films released during the four years after bankruptcy protection were successful either critically or commercially.

 In 1996, Metromedia acquired production company Motion Picture Corporation of America, and installed its heads, Brad Krevoy and Steve Stabler, as co-presidents of Orion.
 Both received a six picture put picture distribution deal as a part of their contracts.

 In the years ahead, Orion produced very few films, and primarily released films from other producers, including LIVE Entertainment.
 Orion Classics, minus its founders (who had moved to Sony Pictures Entertainment and founded Sony Pictures Classics), continued to acquire popular art-house films, such as Boxing Helena (1993), before Metromedia merged the subsidiary with Samuel Goldwyn Entertainment in 1996.